open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 > but they can't be used in all cases.
 See [Limitations](./using-the-nuget-packages.md#limitations)
 > for details.

+To see the telemetry from your application directly on the standard output, set the following environment variables to `console` before launching your application:

+- `OTEL_TRACES_EXPORTER`
+- `OTEL_METRICS_EXPORTER`
+- `OTEL_LOGS_EXPORTER`

 For a demo using `docker compose`, clone this repository and follow the [examples/demo/README.md](../examples/demo/README.md).